ChinDandekar/chinmaydandekar/_pages/cv.md

   * _January - August 2024_
   * Research Assistant in CMU Professor Lei Li's Lab.
   * Worked on FASST, a novel method for Simultaneous Speech Translation using a Llama2 decoder.
   * Wrote Translation Canvas, a Python Flask system that helps model developers compare and analyze translation model outputs.
+Published as a system demonstration in *Empirical Methods of Natural Language Processing 2024*.

 * **Undergraduate Teaching Assistant @ UC Santa Barbara**
   * _January - June 2024_